-Just keep in mind that we’re assuming you have an ultrawide gaming monitor (or at least a good ultrawide monitor), a decent graphics card, and the rest of the PC to back up some power-hungry games.
+Just keep in mind that we’re assuming you have an ultrawide gaming monitor (or at least a good ultrawide monitor) and a decent graphics card as well as other good gaming PC components to back up these power-hungry games.
 Most of the suggestions here require a beefy system, and gaming on 21:9 monitors only increases that requirement.
 And of course, the more pixels you put on the screen, the harder it is to keep a high refresh rate.
 So, you might have to make some tradeoffs.

 Horizon Zero Dawn is one the best open-world games of the past few years, and with last year’s PC port it’s the perfect time to experience it on an ultrawide.
 The beautiful world of Horizon Zero Dawn is a treat to soak in, but there’s more to do than just sightseeing.
 Horizon Zero Dawn also features an excellent story and a deep combat system for dealing with the robotic dinosaurs spread across the map.
 You can rely on your bow, take control of a robot to fight for you, or set traps all to stay alive.

 Whether you’re looking over the world from a vantage point, running through a dense forest, or watching one of the game’s cinematic cutscenes (no black bars please!), the extra space an ultrawide grants just feels a bit (or a lot) better.

 An excellent open-world game with in-depth exploration and combat.